Classification of some graded not necessarily associative division algebras I: Introduction

-\begin{definition} A unital not--necessarily--associative ring $R$ with multiplicative identity element $1$ is called a {\bf not--necessarily--associative (NNA) division ring} if for every $v\neq0,\ v\in R$ the left--multiplication map $x\mapsto v\cdot x$, and the right--multiplication map $x\mapsto x\cdot v$ are bijections.
-From this it follows that for each non--zero element $v$ in $R$ there exist elements $LI(v)$ and $RI(v)$ in $R$ such that $LI(v)\cdot v= v\cdot RI(v)=1\in R$.
-The elements $LI(v)$ and $RI(v)$ are called the {\bf left- and the right- inverse of $v$} respectively.
-If additionally for each $v\neq 0$ in $R$, $LI(v)= RI(v)$, then $R$ is called a not--necessarily--associative division ring {\bf with two--sided inverses}.
-Otherwise it is called a not--necessarily--associative division ring {\bf with chiral inverses}.
-If the not--necessarily--associative ring with its summation and product is also an algebra over a field $K$ we arrive at the concept of {\bf not--necessarily--associative (NNA) division algebra over a field} $K$.\end{definition}
+\begin{definition} A unital not--necessarily--associative (NNA) ring $R$ with multiplicative identity element $1$ is called a {\bf NNA division ring} if for every $v\neq0,\ v\in R$ the left--multiplication map $x\mapsto v\cdot x$, and the right--multiplication map $x\mapsto x\cdot v$ are bijections.
+If this NNA division ring with its summation and product is also an algebra over a field $K$ we have a {\bf NNA division $K$--algebra}.
+The NNA structures are called {\bf nonassociative} with the understanding that they include both associative and not associative cases \cite{Schafer}.\end{definition}

-The not--necessarily--associative (NNA) division algebras will be instrumental in the study of the representation theory of some non--associative structures, and we give this as an initial motivation for the classification we are going to pursue: